 Through time, the Maine Coon has evolved into a hardy, tough breed.
 Their ruggedness is thanks to breeding in the harsh, northern climate, leading to an immense coat and fluffy tail.
 But a Maine Coon’s looks aren’t all about being big.
 As previously stated, Maine Coons have very distinct breed characteristics that define them as a Maine Coon.
 Being big is just the beginning!

 Maine Coon Size

 The Maine Coon is muscular and broad-chested.
-While large, they are considered well-balanced without any exaggerations.
+While this feline typically tops lists of large cat breeds, it is considered well-balanced and without any exaggerations.
 They have a long, wide tail that tapers near the tip.
 The fur is long and flowing.